Safeguarding, E-Safety & Anti-Bullying

 Sharing information online with people can also cause problems.
 Even if you know and trust the person, there is no way to control where that information might end up.

 Luckily to help with this there is a wealth of information out there about steps you can take to protect yourself on social media websites.
 The UK Safer Internet Centre has produced a marvelous help section that deals with each social media site individually and things to look out for while using each one.
-Social Media sites and applications covered include Facebook, Instagram, Snapchat, Whatsapp and YouTube .

 Anti-Bullying

-At Richard Avenue Primary School, we are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
+We are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Our school is a place where children have the right to be themselves.
 Everyone in our school is treated equally and we promote kindness and respect to all.
-Bullying of any kind is unacceptable at Richard Avenue Primary School (RAPS) and will not be tolerated.

 Anti-bullying is an important focus in school and we promote it in many ways.
 Some of which includes: